simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-simp
 ^^^^^^^^^^^^^^^^

+* Updated :code:`simp::yum::repo::local_os_updates` to use the gpg keys installed into :file:`<yum directory>/SIMP/GPGKEYS` to work around changes in EL8
 * Corrected the :code:`HeapDumpOnOutOfMemoryError` setting for :program:`puppetdb`
 * Ensure that :program:`nsswitch` :program:`SSSD` options for :file:`sudoers` do
   not stop on files